About the Programme

 Throughout the year-long programme, participants benefit from personal and professional development through their one-on-one mentoring journey complemented by peer-to-peer learning, mentoring circles, inspirational talks, panel discussions, skills-enhancement workshops and networking events.

-The ultimate goal of the Mentoring Programme is to increase the number of women in policy and decision-making roles across sectors.
+The ultimate goal of the Mentoring Programme is to develop inclusive leaders and build an ecosystem of gender advocates.

 It aims to help:

 Leadership Development Curriculum

 At the core of the Mentoring Programme is the one-to-one cross-industry Mentoring Relationship, a hallmark of TWF’s Mentoring Programme.
-Supplementing the Mentor/Protégé pairing is a series of Peer to Peer Mentoring activities, which facilitate the creation of a highly supportive network of women leaders.
+Supplementing the mentor/protégé pairing is a series of Peer to Peer mentoring activities, which facilitate the creation of a highly supportive network of women leaders.
 The Group Mentoring is the third strand of the mentoring programme where protégés and mentors share their challenges and expertise within a smaller group.
-Finally, the Leadership Development Curriculum includes a series of Leadership Skills Workshops designed to enhance participants’ interpersonal and personal development.
+Finally, the Inclusive Leadership Curriculum includes a series of Leadership Skills Workshops designed to enhance participants’ interpersonal and personal development.

 In addition to their relationship with their mentor or protégé, participants will be given the chance to connect and engage with a wide network of women from different industries within the Mentoring Programme.
 Peer-learning, in the form of both formal and informal activities, allows participants to form both a robust professional network as well as long-lasting friendships.
 Such activities include: